 Injectable fillers including Restylane®, RADIESSE®, and JUVÉDERM® are popular at dermatology and plastic surgery practices around the world.
 Many patients appreciate the peace of mind they get from having these products administered under the supervision of a physician.
 On their own, dermal fillers are used to fill in deep lines and wrinkles, plumping them from beneath the skin and reducing their appearance.
 Other fillers, such as JUVÉDERM VOLUMA™ XC, are used to add volume to parts of the face that sink or fall over time, including the cheeks.
 Although their results are not permanent, they can last for several months, and patients can return for touch-ups as soon as they notice issues reappearing.

 Many doctors and aestheticians throughout the country offer a procedure called a liquid facelift.”
-This non-surgical option relies on strategic application of injectable dermal fillers and sometimes Botulinum Toxin (known as Botox or Dysport) Cosmetic for an allover improvement.
+This non-surgical option relies on strategic application of injectable dermal fillers and sometimes Botulinum Toxin (known as Anti-wrinkle injections or Anti-wrinkle injections) Cosmetic for an allover improvement.
 The results of a liquid facelift are not usually as significant as that of a surgical facelift, but they can remarkably improve the look of lines and lost volume.

 With Another Treatment

 The popularity of injectable fillers is also making them a common addition to medical spa procedures and facial cosmetic surgeries.
 For many patients bothered by significant scarring from acne or past trauma, for example, adding a dermal filler injection to a fractional laser treatment (spaced a few weeks apart) can yield deep improvement throughout the affected layers of the skin.